 Benjamin Kramer is responsible for implementing and managing the Virtual Consult programs as well as assisting with the scoping and creation of new virtual consult initiatives.
 Prior to joining MGH, Benjamin worked for a Boston based human services provider managing research, analytic, and technology initiatives.
 Benjamin earned his Bachelor’s and Master’s degrees in Psychology from Brandeis University.

-Marcy Simoni is the Program Director for the MGH Center for TeleHealth and is responsible for its business operations and program implementations.
+Marcy Simoni oversees Virtual Visits and is responsible for the overall strategy and implementation of its programs.
 Marcy previously worked as a healthcare consultant for PricewaterhouseCoopers where she advised healthcare systems and government organizations on operational performance improvement, business transformation, and digital health strategies.
-In addition to her professional experience, Marcy obtained a Master’s of Public Health degree from Johns Hopkins Bloomberg School of Public Health.
-She is passionate about using telehealth and innovation to improve patient care and achieve the goals of population health management.
+She is passionate about leveraging innovation to redesign the way care is traditionally delivered for providers and patients.
+Marcy holds a Master’s of Public Health degree from Johns Hopkins Bloomberg School of Public Health.

-Michael Carter is the Enterprise Manager for Media and Telemedicine Systems at Partners HealthCare System.
+Michael Carter oversees Technology Operations and is the Enterprise Manager for Media and Telemedicine Systems at Partners HealthCare System.
 As a senior leader within the Information Systems department, Mike oversees the development and maintenance of solutions being used in Partners’ hospitals including Brigham and Women's and MGH.
 Mike oversees the Partners Collaborative Media team, which is the delivery arm behind the development and integration of Telehealth systems within the organizations core systems such as the electronic medical record, billing, and patient portal.